How to Write Radio

 supplied verbally in meetings and rehearsal--sometimes

 repeatedly.
-I've had to score or create sound effects for
+When I've scored or created sound effects for

-many student scripts missing the scene headings and had a
+scripts missing the scene headings, I've had a

 hard time determining where a scene takes place.
 Don't make